ELT Layer Architecture¶

 ▼

-BRONZE (raw VARCHAR, truncated daily)
+BRONZE (raw VARCHAR, batch_replace load)

 │ dbt: type conversions, dedup